 When UC was receiving adequate State support to expand graduate academic and professional programs in response to state and societal needs, self-supporting programs at UC were directed towards working adults and other nontraditional student populations and were limited to part-time or alternatively scheduled programs.
-Given the decline in State support, the University revised its policy on selfsupporting programs in 2011 and is again revising it this year.
-The policy revisions recognize that self-supporting graduate professional degree programs are now a necessary educational strategy to allow the University to serve a greater number of students above and beyond that which State resources will support.
-The 2011 policy no longer requires self-supporting programs to be part-time or alternatively scheduled.
-Among other things, the new policy will address the very limited circumstances under which a State-supported graduate professional program can convert to self-supporting status.
+Given the decline in State support, the University is revising its policy on selfsupporting programs to recognize that self-supporting graduate professional degree programs are now a necessary educational strategy to allow the University to serve a greater number of students above and beyond that which State resources will support.
+The proposed policy no longer requires self-supporting programs to be part-time or alternatively scheduled and addresses the very limited circumstances under which a State-supported graduate professional program can convert to self-supporting status.

-During 2012-13, more than 4,500 students (about 3,800 FTE) enrolled in self-supporting programs.
-These programs generated over \$130.9 million in revenue during 2012-13.
+During 2013-14, more than 4,900 students (about 3,900 FTE) enrolled in self-supporting programs.
+These programs generated over \$167.7 million in revenue during 2013-14.